 Many great coaches have played a role in the Super Bowl era, including Chuck Noll and Don Shula, Vince Lombardi, Tom Landry, Bill Belichick and Bill Walsh.
 These men have all created dynasties, resulting in multiple Super Bowl wins and countless Hall of Famers.
-Check out the top sportsbooks for betting on the NFL.

 Joe Gibbs led the Super Bowl with just as many teams.
 Bill Belichick and Chuck Noll are the only Super Bowl coaches with more titles.

 Gibbs’s path is what separates him from all the rest.